MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionWfmTeam.md

 ## DESCRIPTION

-This cmdlet shows the available WFM teams that can be mapped in the connection instance.
+This cmdlet shows the WFM teams that are not currently mapped to a Microsoft Teams team, and thus can be mapped to a Microsoft Teams team in the connection instance.

 ## EXAMPLES